musukvl/article-terraform-grahp/README.md

-This article shows you how to organize the order of making and updating Terraform resources by setting up the right connections between them.
+This article shows you how to organize the order of making and updating Terraform resources by setting up the right connections between them by examples.
+Code examples are available in [GitHub repository](https://github.com/musukvl/article-terraform-graph).
+I used Azure provider resources, but described concepts are provider agnostic.

+# TL;DR

 During planning phase terraform evalutes depenencies between resources and builds a dependency graph.
 So terraform ensuring the proper order and parallelism for resource change operations.

-# TL;DR

 * Use resource and module outputs to define dependencies between resources.
 * Use for_each for collecting outputs from created resources.